willrussell98/Machine-Learning-Projects/README.md

 * Installation and Usage: Need to install the packages in the bullet point below.
 Modify the stock_list variable in the main function to include the desired stock tickers.
 Adjust the configuration parameters in the main function, such as start date, end date, window, early termination, and dependent variable.

-* Technologies Used: Numpy, Pandas, Tensorflow, Matplotlib, re, Pandas_datareader, Datetime, yfinance, os, Scikit-learn
+* Technologies Used: numpy, pandas, tensorflow, matplotlib, re, pandas_datareader, datetime, yfinance, os, scikit-learn

 --------------------------------
 K_Means_and_K_medians_algorithm